tyassin/NTQA/README.md

-📝 🧠 What do you want to do? (type 'exit' to quit) (type your message across multiple lines — press Enter on a blank line to submit) "Amanda Smith" is traveling to Washington DC next month for a 5 day trip.
+📝 🧠 What do you want to do? (type 'exit' to quit) (type your message across multiple lines — press Enter on a blank line to submit) "Amanda Smith" is traveling to Washington DC next week for a 5 day trip.
 She wants to be informed about the weather during her stay.
 Create a new okta user using her first dot last names at gmail as username and email.
 Then create or update 4 new attributes one called location "Location", title "Location".
 The 2nd attribute is called "Duration", title "Duration" and set duration in days.